Aakash-Tamboli/Node-Learning/express-framework/Learning-Express/Docs/Passport.md

 This guide provides steps to set up user authentication using the `passport` and `passport-local` packages in a Node.js application.

+## Fundamental Requirement
+Hence credenitals will come in POST type request,So you know very well how to use express.json() or how to extract value from body

 ## Installation

 First, install the necessary packages: